ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/soil/plot-soil-description/plot-soil-description-mapping.md

 # Plot Soil Description protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Plot soil description protocol](https://linked.data.gov.au/def/nrm/7818e122-6354-42e0-aeff-32dbab7baae4) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Plot soil description protocol](https://linked.data.gov.au/def/nrm/7818e122-6354-42e0-aeff-32dbab7baae4) protocol in [Soil](https://linked.data.gov.au/def/nrm/6fd9d31f-9a77-4fc1-9eee-23ea8af32b95) module.

 Mentions of observable properties should refer to [overview](/information-models/tern-ontology/dev-guide/dawe-protocol/soil/plot-soil-description/overview) for the feature type and value type information.